Professional Development Opportunity:

 for interpreters or communicators who focus on ocean or coastal issues

-The National Network for Ocean and Climate Change Interpretation announces a professional development opportunity for interpreters who focus on climate change and ocean issues.
+The National Network for Ocean and Climate Change Interpretation announces a professional development opportunity for Educators from informal science education institutions who focus on climate change and ocean issues.

 About the National Network for Ocean and Climate Change Interpretation (NNOCCI)

-NNOCCI is a collaborative effort led by the New England Aquarium with the Association of Zoos and Aquariums, the FrameWorks Institute, the Woods Hole Oceanographic Institution, the National Aquarium in Baltimore, Monterey Bay Aquarium, the New Knowledge Organization in partnership with Pennsylvania State University and the Ohio's Center for Science and Industry.
-With support from the NSF Climate Change Education Partnership program, NNOCCI's goal is to establish a national network of professionals who are skilled in communicating climate science to the American public in ways that are engaging and stimulate productive dialog.
+NNOCCI is a collaborative project led by the New England Aquarium with the Association of Zoos and Aquariums (AZA), FrameWorks Institute, Woods Hole Oceanographic Institution, National Aquarium, Monterey Bay Aquarium, New Knowledge Organization in partnership with Pennsylvania State University and Ohio's Center for Science and Industry.
+With support from the NSF Climate Change Education Partnership program, NNOCCI's goal is to establish a national network of professionals who are skilled in communicating climate science to the American public in ways that are engaging and stimulate dialog that is interesting, welcoming and solutions-oriented.

 What is a Study Circle?